sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 - Moving away from business requirements, and towards clarity of the problem statements instead
 - Engaging IT teams earlier in the process, fostering a collaboration of problem solving
 - Experimenting more with proof of concepts or pilots before starting a project
-- Committing subject matter experts, including policy makers, during the project execution phase
+- Committing subject matter experts, including policy-makers, during the project execution phase

 **2) IITB becoming a generative type organization**